 Hanalei Bay is subject to large and dangerous surf, particularly during the winter months.
-Rip currents may form near shore and pounding shorebreak waves can make swimming hazardous.
+Rip currents may form near shore and pounding shore break waves can make swimming hazardous.
 The area near Hanalei Pier is the most protected, however even this area can be too rough for swimming during a winter swell.
-During summer the conditions are typically very calm throughout the bay but you should use caution at all times of year.
-Beginning swimmers should stay close to shore, and never go in the ocean during times of high surf or rough seas.
+During summer the conditions are typically very calm throughout the bay but you should use caution at all times of the year.
+Beginning swimmers should stay close to shore and never go in the ocean during times of high surf or rough seas.

 Restrooms, showers, picnic pavilion, drinking water, picnic tables, barbecue areas.